All Episodes

 You don't have a chance.

-We're not gonna campaign for them.
+We're not going to campaign for them.

-And this is written of as though it's a brilliant campaign tactic, because it deals with the reality of what is.
+And this is written of as though it's a brilliant campaign tactic because it deals with the reality of what is.

 And Obama is very, very smart to do this.

-They want you people who are white, who don't have college degrees to hate Romney so much that you'll just stay home.
+They want you people who are white, who don't have college degrees, to hate Romney so much that you'll just stay home, sit on your hands, because you don't think it'll matter anyway.

 Back after this.

-By the way, quickly, Rasmussen poll.
+By the way, quickly, Rasmussen polls.

 72% believe small business owners are primarily responsible for their own success.

-72% ought to be 99%, but uh, we'll take it.
+72%, ought to be 99%, but we'll take it.

 He's trying to tell people that they don't earn what they earn.